EDA-Solutions-Limited/Replace_instances/README.md

 This script finds and replaces specified instances of a cell with new instances of another cell
 The script inspiration was a mapping over of a tcl script which was resource intensive when replacing alot of intances consuming staggering amounts of ram
-The script uses a dialog interface to ask the user which cell instances to replace and then loops over all the instances in the visible layout
+* The C++ script uses a dialog interface to ask the user which cell instances to replace and then loops over all the instances in the visible layout
 It then creates a generator for new cells ( To ensure T-Cells are replaced as well) and then replaces the cells
 The chrono function was used to time the execution of the replacement in comparison with the tcl script
+* The Tcl script requires manual input of the cell instances to be replaced into the script
+It also finds and replaces the specified instances
+Additionally, the RAM usage is monitored and when the set limit is reached, the completion is reported at 10% intervals to let the user know how much has been replaced before exexution was stoppped.

 ### Built With

 * C++
+* Tcl
 * Tanner L-Edit